Socialz: Multi-Feature Social Fuzz Testing: Evolutionary Diversification of Community Interaction (Stage 2/3)

 \subsection{Features of Community Interaction}

 To characterise users, we investigate three features that we consider to be non-trivial in the sense introduced in Section~\ref{sec:diversityopt}: given these features, a developer may struggle to manually design a set of virtual users that exhibit a spread of desired community interactions.
-Our chosen features allow us to characterise how active a user is, what is its relative importance and with what kind of events occur: \begin{itemize} \item The graph degree of centrality measure of the nodes quantifies how active a user is in the network, i.e. how many events are submitted.
+Our chosen features allow us to characterise how active a user is, what is its relative importance and what kind of interactions the user is involved in: First, the graph \textit{degree of centrality} measure of the nodes quantifies how active a user is in the network, i.e. how many events are submitted.
 This measure is often used as a notion of popularity in social networks~\cite{https://doi.org/10.48550/arxiv.2011.01627}, as nodes with a large number of relationships are considered more powerful and central, but has a limitation in that it only takes into account local knowledge of the network topology.
-Hence, we introduce an additional centrality metric to supplement its analysis next. \item To assess the relative importance of a particular user on the network, we utilise the PageRank algorithm~\cite{page1999pagerank}: it is fast to compute, well suited for a directed network such as ours and has been proven to be effective in characterising users~\cite{9420317}. \item To characterise the types of actions a user performs --- for example, a user may submit only PushEvents, or only ForkEvents and PullRequestsEvents --- we represent each of the 15 possible combinations as a binary vector and then considered the corresponding decimal value as that user's ``event type''.\footnote{Because the number of users is much larger than the number of possible combinations, and because we aim for diversity, we conjecture that variations to this mapping procedure only have minor effects on the overall outcomes.} We consider 15 combinations, as we have four event types that are not FollowEvents, and the combination of ``user does not interact at all'' is not allowed. \end{itemize}
+Hence, we introduce an additional centrality metric to supplement its analysis next.

+Second, to assess the relative importance of a user on the network, we utilise the \textit{PageRank} algorithm~\cite{page1999pagerank}: it is fast to compute, well suited for a directed network such as ours and has been proven to be effective in characterising users~\cite{9420317}.

+Third, to characterise the types of actions a user performs --- for example, a user may submit only PushEvents, or only ForkEvents and PullRequestsEvents --- we represent each combination as a binary vector and then consider the corresponding decimal value as that user's \textit{event type}.\footnote{Because the number of users is much larger than the number of possible combinations, and because we aim for diversity, we conjecture that variations to this mapping procedure only have minor effects on the overall outcomes.} We consider 15 combinations, as we have four event types that are not FollowEvents, and the combination of ``user does not interact at all'' is not allowed.

 It is critical to emphasise that these three metrics are features, not objectives: no user is ``better'' or ``worse'' than another one, neither in a single-objective sense, nor in a multi-objective sense.